tusharguptaSF/hackathon_angular_express/Problem.md

 - The Product page should display the account dropdown button with logout, list of products in a card grid format of tree cards per row.
 Every card should consist of Quantity, ‘Add to cart’ buttons.
 - The Account page should consist of information about the user which can be updated by user.
 - The cart page should consist of list of products added and their quantities and price in a table format and features like delete a product, update a product quantity,also a checkout button.
+- Use Express to create the backend of the application.
+- postgrew as database should be used

 ## The roles in this application are